Finartzi/dynamic-programming/README.md

     - seed the trivial answer into the table
     - iterate through the table
     - fill further positions based on the current position

+## Dynamic Programming
+    - notice any overlapping subproblems
+    - decide what is the trivially smallest input
+    - think recursively to use Memoization or
+    - think iteratively to use Tabulation
+    - draw a strategy first!!!

 ## Additional info